Vincamine/PipelineRunner/dev-docs/dev-logs/design_logic/backend_execution_Flow.md

 * 1️⃣ CLI sends a RunPipelineRequest to PipelineController (/api/v1/pipelines/run).
 * 2️⃣ PipelineExecutionService:
-  - Fetches pipeline definition from PipelineRepository
+  - Fetches pipelineEntity definition from PipelineRepository
   - Creates a new PipelineExecution entry in PipelineExecutionRepository
-  - Calls PipelineExecutor to run the pipeline.
+  - Calls PipelineExecutor to run the pipelineEntity.
 * 3️⃣ PipelineExecutor:
   - Updates execution state (RUNNING → SUCCESS or FAILED).
   - Saves progress to PipelineExecutionRepository.